-This baked chocolate cheesecake recipe is rich, creamy, and decadent.
+This chocolate cheesecake recipe is rich, creamy, and decadent.
 Most importantly, it will satisfy even the most intense of chocolate cravings!

 If you're going to make a chocolate cheesecake, make it count.
 This recipe isn't messing around - we're talking a quadruple chocolate situation here: real melted chocolate in the filling, an Oreo crumb crust, a glossy ganache topping, and swirls of chocolate whipped cream to finish it off.